bookieio/breadability/README.rst

 ===============================================
 I've tried to work with the various forks of some ancient codebase that ported `readability`_ to Python.
-The lack of tests, unused regex's, and commented out sections of code just drove me nuts.
+The lack of tests, unused regex's, and commented out sections of code in other Python ports just drove me nuts.

 I put forth an effort to bring in several of the better forks into one codebase, but they've diverged so much that I just can't work with it.